-This page provides information on how the Blue Badge Service uses your personal information to administer the Blue Badge scheme for qualifying applicants.
+This page provides information on how we, Norfolk County Council, use your personal information to administer the Blue Badge scheme.

 By ‘use’ we mean the various ways your personal information may be processed including storing and sharing the information.

 - Who we are